doughface01/GCMS_TIC_Plotter_Agilent/README.txt

 	conda install -c conda-forge glob2

-After typing each command into the terminal you will normally be presented with an option to install the desired package that requires you to enter "yes" or "no" (y/n) in the terminal.
+After typing each command into the terminal and hitting "enter" you will normally be presented with an option to install the desired package that requires you to enter "yes" or "no" (y/n) in the terminal.
 Type "y" at this point to continue to install.
 Once finished move on to the next package.
 The code runs a quick package check before running the actual graph plotting code, so it should tell you if you haven't done this correctly and highlight